DevNeoLee/Collectors-React-Redux-Firebase-E-Commerce-Store-App/README.md

 ## Features

--  Reusable React Components

--  Redux Global State Management

--  Firebase Backend
+-  Reusable React components for Product Categories and User Log in / Sign up / Sign out

+-  Redux global state management for product list and user status

--  Google Omniauth
+-  Firebase Backend for User Authentification with Google Omniauth and product category/list

--  Stripe Payment
+-  Stripe Payment integration for cart checkout system

-- Memoization with Selectors
+- Memoization with Selectors for cart products or product categories

-- State Normalization
+- State Normalization for large data set for performance enhancement

-- Code Splitting
+- Code Splitting to avoid winding up too big

-- React Lazy and Suspense
+- React Lazy and Suspense for dynamic import when it is needed

-- Nested Routing
+- Nested Routing to dynamically build routes with parent routes to their children

-- HOC Patterns
+- HOC Patterns, a function that takes a component and returns a new component

 - React Devtools Profiler